 Table of contents

-Caramel Brownie Layered Bars
+Caramel Brownie Bars

-This Brownie Caramel Slice has a few components, which take a wee bit of putting together, but the workload can easily be split up over a day or two.
+These caramel brownies have a few components, which take a wee bit of putting together, but the workload can easily be split up over a day or two.

 - Small Batch Chocolate Brownie Base: This is a favourite recipe of mine and one that I use all the time.
 It bakes in about 20 minutes, then you leave it to cool.
 I like to underbake mine just a touch, so that it is nice and fudgy.
 If it has puffed up too much when baking, you can gently and carefully press down on it with a glass or a spatula.